 Orientation (8 Weeks)

 This is probably the most difficult phase of the program.
 Each new participant is required to meet with the program coordinator, probation officer and treatment providers where they become fully informed about the requirements of the program.
 All new participants must then sign an agreement regarding their participation and undergo an alcohol and drug assessment.
 They are required to attend a minimum of three group counseling sessions per week and two Community Support Meetings per week.
-They also have one probation appointments per month and must attend all DUI Court sessions.
+They also have one probation appointment per month and must attend all DUI Court sessions.
 Court is scheduled at two week intervals, usually on Thursday afternoons beginning at 4:00 PM.
 Participants are subject to random drug/alcohol screenings conducted at least two times per week and more often if deemed necessary by any element of the DUI court program.

 Phase 1 (12 Week)

 Early in the program, participants often find themselves minimizing, rationalizing, and even denying their use.
 For that reason, Phase One functions as an extended assessment period.
 The majority of this time is spent in group discussions focusing on patterns of use, history of consequences associated with use and, if applicable, past attempts to control use.
-This phase consists of two group counseling session per week, documented attendance at three Community Support Meetings per week, random drug testing and attendance at all DUI Court sessions.
+This phase consists of two group counselings session per week, documented attendance at three Community Support Meetings per week, random drug testing, and attendance at all DUI Court sessions.

 Phase 2 (17 Weeks)